jolivain/trusted-firmware-a/docs/user-guide.rst

    architecture is AArch32.

 -  ``ENABLE_STACK_PROTECTOR``: String option to enable the stack protection checks in GCC.
-Allowed values are "all", "strong" and "0" (default).
+Allowed values are "all", "strong", "1" and "0" (default).
    "strong" is the recommended stack protection level if this feature is desired.
 0 disables the stack protection.
 For all values other than 0, the ``plat_get_stack_protector_canary()`` platform hook needs to be implemented.